robwil/mirrorxyz/Blog post 0 - Introducing the blog series.md

-***About the author:** Rob Williams recently participated in [Cooperative to Own the Future](https://courses.newschool.edu/courses/NURP5105/), a [New School](https://www.newschool.edu/) course focused on the intersection of traditional cooperatives, the platform economy and gig work, and nascent technologies like blockchain and DAOs.
+***About the author:** Rob Williams recently participated in [Cooperate to Own the Future](https://courses.newschool.edu/courses/NURP5105/), a [New School](https://www.newschool.edu/) course focused on the intersection of traditional cooperatives, the platform economy and gig work, and nascent technologies like blockchain and DAOs.
 This blog series is the response to numerous readings and discussions that occurred in that course in the Fall of 2022.*

 ***Pre-requisites:** These blog posts will assume basic knowledge of [cooperatives](https://www.ica.coop/en/cooperatives/cooperative-identity), [platform cooperatives](https://platform.coop/), and [blockchain technology](https://www.youtube.com/watch?v=kHybf1aC-jE).
 For those unfamiliar, a brief review of the linked resources is recommended before proceeding.
 Any more advanced topics discussed in the blog posts will include links to reference resources where readers can learn more if they choose.*